 Love Your Lunch

 There are so many reasons to love lunch.
 For one, having a healthy lunch is a great way to prevent the 3 pm slump.
-For another, eating lunch away from your desk or job site can have a positive effect on your mood and provide a jolt of creativity, research shows.
+For another, eating lunch away from your desk or job site can positively affect your mood and provide a jolt of creativity, research shows.

-These recipes are awesome for dinner too, so go ahead and make extra for lunch the next day.
 Another pro tip: Use weekend downtime to prep meals for the week ahead.
-One taste of these beauties and you’ll be glad you did!
+One taste of these beauties, and you’ll be glad you did

 Drink Water Again and Again and Again